elastic/ecs/rfcs/text/0003-object-field.md

 <!--
 Stage 0: Provide a high level summary of the premise of these changes.
 Briefly describe the nature, purpose, and impact of the changes. ~2-5 sentences.
 -->
 Numerous SaaS and enterprise content/productivity services provide event data where the event reflects an action (typically `create`, `read`, `update`, `delete`) on what can broadly be considered items/documents/resources/records (originally dubbed "objects").
-The are generally considered audit logs, or business analytics events.
+They are generally considered audit logs, or business analytics events.
 For some of these services, parts of (or in some cases, the entirety of) the corpus consists of _files_ (in the filesystem sense of the term) wherein the existing ECS `file` fields are adequate.
 However, most enterprise collaboration, storage, and communication systems (Workday, Salesforce, ServiceNow, Zoom, GitHub, G Suite, Zendesk, Jira, Confluence - Cloud - Server, etc.) present data units as "records", "documents", "tickets", "meetings" and more.
 ECS doesn't currently account for these entities, and relies on `file` as an option, albeit semantically incorrect and incomplete for the purpose of event tracking.

 ## Fields